 There will never be any antibiotics in your milk.
-Milk is tested multiple times before it reaches the store, and if it tests positive for even the slightest amount of antibiotics, it is safely discarded and never reaches the store.
+Milk is tested multiple times before it gets to you, and if it tests positive for even the slightest amount of antibiotics, it is safely thrown out and never reaches the store.

-Both organic and conventional dairy farmers treat ill cows with the same antibiotics under the close supervision of a veterinarian.
+Both organic and conventional dairy farmers treat sick cows with the same antibiotics under the close supervision of a veterinarian.

-- On a conventional farm, the cow is taken from the milking herd for treatment, and not returned to the herd until her milk tests free of antibiotics. - On an organic farm, that cow permanently leaves the herd and is usually moved to a conventional dairy farm.
+- On a conventional farm, the cow is taken from the milking herd for treatment, and not returned to the herd until her milk tests free of antibiotics. - On an organic farm, that cow permanently leaves the herd, and is usually moved to a conventional dairy farm.